Prototype Design Pattern

 Prototype allows us to hide the complexity of making new instances from the client.
 The concept is to copy an existing object rather than creating a new instance from scratch, something that may include costly operations.
 The existing object acts as a prototype and contains the state of the object.
 The newly copied object may change same properties only if required.
-This approach saves costly resources and time, especially when the object creation is a heavy process.
+This approach saves costly resources and time, especially when object creation is a heavy process.

 Prototype Design Participants

-2) Prototype registry : This is used as registry service to have all prototypes accessible using simple string parameters.
+2) Prototype registry : This is used as a registry service to have all prototypes accessible using simple string parameters.